With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreSamaritan Regional Mental Health Inpatient Program is a mental health treatment center in Corvallis, Oregon, located at 3509 Nw Samaritan Drive, part of the 97330 zip code.
 Samaritan Regional Mental Health Inpatient Program provides hospital inpatient treatment.
-Samaritan Regional Mental Health Inpatient Program also offers individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Samaritan Regional Mental Health Inpatient Program also provides diet and exercise counseling, housing services and family psychoeducation.
+Samaritan Regional Mental Health Inpatient Program also offers psychotropic medication, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Samaritan Regional Mental Health Inpatient Program also provides family psychoeducation, case management and diet and exercise counseling.

 Learn MoreLutheran Community Services Nw is a mental health clinic in Mcminnville, Oregon, located at 435 Ne Evans Street, Suite A, 97128.
 Lutheran Community Services Nw offers telemedicine/telehealth and outpatient treatment.
-Lutheran Community Services Nw provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents, adults and young adults.
+Lutheran Community Services Nw provides individual psychotherapy, group therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
 Lutheran Community Services Nw also supports clients referred from the court/judicial system.
-Some other services provided by Lutheran Community Services Nw include case management, assertive community treatment and court-ordered outpatient treatment.
+Some other services provided by Lutheran Community Services Nw include family psychoeducation, case management and assertive community treatment.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.